 Scrap Plan 1!

-I went on a used-wool-sweater-buying-binge 2 years ago when I was heavy into making wool diaper soakers for Remy.
-Because it was mid-spring, the Thrift stores were clearing out their winter-wear and I managed to get 8 or 10 sweaters for about $6.
-I think the soakers turned out pretty well, check out my post on them and you be the judge.
+I went on a used-wool-sweater-buying-binge 2 years ago when I was heavy into making wool soakers for Remy.
+It was this time of year and Value Village, Salvation Army, etc. were clearing out their sweaters and I managed to get 8 or 10 of them for about $6.
+The soakers came out beautifully, by the way 😉

 Hoarder that I can be at times, I saved all the scraps of wool and FINALLY I’ve thought of what to use them for.